syncfusion-content/windowsforms-docs/WindowsForms/Grid/Visual-Styles.md

 ![](Visual-Syles_images/Visual-Syles_img1.jpeg)

 N> To apply the enhanced themes to the GridControl, set [EnableLegacyStyle](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Grouping.Windows~Syncfusion.Windows.Forms.Grid.Grouping.GridTableModel~EnableLegacyStyle.html) property to `false`.

+Along with the basic themes defined by `GridVisulStyles`, you can also apply themes by using [GridSkins](http://help.syncfusion.com/cr/cref_files/windowsforms/gridconverter/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.GridSkins.html# "").
+It is available as an add-on feature in the [GridHelperClasses](http://help.syncfusion.com/cr/cref_files/windowsforms/gridconverter/Syncfusion.GridHelperClasses.Windows.html# "") library.
+Currently, it comes with `Vista` skin that makes the grid components appear in vista-like look and feel.
+This can be set to the grid by using the[ApplySkin](http://help.syncfusion.com/cr/cref_files/windowsforms/gridconverter/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.GridSkins~ApplySkin.html# "") method.
+{% tabs %}
+{% highlight c# %}
+//Apply skin to the GridControl GridSkins.ApplySkin(this.gridControl1.Model, Skins.Vista);
+{% endhighlight %}
+{% highlight vb %}
+'Apply skin to the GridControl GridSkins.ApplySkin(Me.gridControl1.Model, Skins.Vista)
+{% endhighlight %}
+{% endtabs %}

 The change of visual styles can be handled by using the [ThemesChanged](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridControlBase~ThemeChanged_EV.html) event.
 It will be fired while changing the[GridVisualStyles](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridControl~GridVisualStyles.html) of the GridControl.

 ## Enabling Visual Styles